-If you would like to have a workshop in your area, please use this link to email me.
+If you would like this workshop to be offered in your area, please use this link to email me.
 Request Workshop

 A 2-3 Day, Intermediate Level Polymer Clay Workshop